elastic/elastic-charts/api/charts.api.md

     };
 }

+// Warning: (ae-missing-release-tag) "PartitionElementEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type PartitionElementEvent = [Array<LayerValue>, SeriesIdentifier];

 // Warning: (ae-forgotten-export) The symbol "LabelConfig" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "FillLabelConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type PartitionFillLabel = LabelConfig;

+// Warning: (ae-missing-release-tag) "Layer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface PartitionLayer {
     // Warning: (ae-forgotten-export) The symbol "ExtendedFillLabelConfig" needs to be exported by the entry point index.d.ts